stevestar888/steven.github.io/_posts/2020-07-19-site-goes-live.md

 ---
 layout: post
-title: This Site Goes Live
+title: July 19: This Site Goes Live
-subtitle: Today is an exceptional Sunday, because this website & blog is now live
+subtitle: Today is an exceptional Sunday, because this website / blog / jekyll project is now live
-cover-img: /imgs/2020-07-19/dcs.png
+cover-img:
 thumbnail-img:
 share-img:
 tags: [meta, happy]
 ---

-Hello World!
-This blog is now live.
+"Hello World", my friend!
+Do you like this new Haiku?
+But first, a story.

 ## A Quick Story
 One time, back at college (before the pandemic), I was talking with a good friend.
 She recently wrote an article on a pop culture topic for a publication on campus.
 Although I normally would glance over an article about that topic, here I knew the author so it read (not necessarily understood) the article.
 It was honestly really well written and her passion was palpable—and that’s exactly what I told her when I saw her next.
 She thanked me for the encouragement, but what I didn’t except was that she then said, “yeah, writing papers can become a drag, but writing for fun is… well fun.”
 In the moment, I wasn’t sure how to respond.
 I resonated with what she said—yes—but it made me think when the last time I wrote just to write?
 All the writing I’ve done in my life has been for some purpose.
 Sorry friend, I didn’t have anything constructive to say back.